galaxyproject/training-material/topics/admin/tutorials/cvmfs/tutorial.md

 > The agenda we're going to follow today is: We're going to install and
 > configure Galaxy CVMFS reference data using ansible.
 We're going to explore
 > the CVMFS installation and then we're going to configure Galaxy to use it.
-{: .spoken data-visual="gtn" data-target="self"}
+{: .spoken data-visual="gtn" data-target="#agenda"}

 # Ansible-CVMFS and Galaxy

 > There are a few different repositories that um Galaxy project has created and
 > shared with everybody.
-The first one is the reference data and indices and this
+The first one is the reference data and indices and
-> is in data.galaxyproject.org.
+> this is in data.galaxyproject.org.
 And then we have another one called
+> singularity.galaxyproject.org.
+>
-> singularity.galaxyproject.org If you want to have a look at what's in there you
+> If you want to have a look at what's in there you can click on the "data
-> can click on the "data cache", and this link here will show you all the things
+> cache", and this link here will show you all the things that are inside this
-> that are inside this data.galaxyproject.org
+> data.galaxyproject.org
-{: .spoken data-visual="gtn" data-target="self"}
+{: .spoken data-visual="gtn" data-target="#ansible-cvmfs-and-galaxy" }

 The Galaxy project supports a few CVMFS repositories.